koushikkondepati77/koushikkondepati77/README.md

 - 👋 Hi, I’m @koushikkondepati77
 - 👀 I’m interested in ...
 Full-Stack Web Development
 - 🌱 I’m currently learning ...
-Software Development
+Core Principles of Software Development
 - 💞️ I’m looking to collaborate on ...
 Some cool Projects
 - 📫 How to reach me ... koushikkondepati@gmail.com